DEFRA/quke/README.md

 bundle exec rake run
 ```

-*You're best off running this in a separate terminal window.*
+*N.B.
+You're best off running this in a separate terminal window.*

 Having completed [installation](#installation) and got the demo app running, calling `bundle exec cucumber` should return the following